PMR2/pmr2.oauth/pmr2/oauth/README.rst

     HTTPError: HTTP Error 403: Forbidden

 There is one more security consideration that needs to be satisified still - the scope.
-The default scope manager stores key-value pairs of portal types against a list of permitted names, with the names being the subpath to a given object.

-Here we manually assign our default views against the portal root object.
+For now we omit its restrictions by overriding some of the fields through unconventional injection of values.
 ::

-    >>> scopeManager.mappings = {
+    >>> scopeManager._mappings[scopeManager.default_mapping_id] = {
     ...
 'Plone Site': ['test_current_user', 'test_current_roles'],
     ... }
     >>> browser = Browser()